-The causal relation has an element that necessitates the effect.
+The causal relation has an element that necessitates the effect; the massive object must fall.

-The accidental relation has no such aspect.

-I could check my mail without going to the diner.
+The accidental relation has no such aspect; I could check my mail without going to the diner and I could have lunch without checking my mail.